ATMEGA328P CHIPS

 • Select Tools > Burn Bootloader.

 The ATmega328P is now ready to run at 8MHz with a 3.3V power supply.
-You can upload programs to the ATmega328P as you usually would using avrdude.
+You can upload programs to the ATmega328P as you normally would using avrdude.
 Here’s a sample Makefile with adjusted parameters (e.g., baud rate) for an 8MHz clock.